Romain2-5/rc_ppg_bloodpressure/README.md

 # RC PPG tools and prediction of blood pressure (ONGOING WORK)
 This is a little project to re-familiarize myself with PPG signal by building a few tools.
 The aim is to be able to clean and extract features from PPG signal, and ideally predict blood pressure.
 The Dataset used is the pulse-transit-time (Mehrgardt et al. 2022).
-It is good for my purpose, but it is lacking an instantaneous measure of blood pressure which makes prediction tricky.
+It is good for my purpose, but it contains only 22 subjects which limits the power.

 (This is still far from perfect and can still be improved)